 While practicing as an architect, designer, and printmaker I continued to work with youth of all ages in museum education and on swim teams all over Asia.
 I was particularly dedicated to my high school swimmers.
 Dangling the goal of a college swimming career proved to be a dynamic motivator.
 Using knowledge gained as an MIT interviewer and as a student of admission practices, I coached my swimmers in the complete application process to acceptances at top Ivy League schools and other highly selective colleges.
 With a growing reputation, my college admission advising business was born.

-Advising students with a wide range of interests, academic levels and backgrounds makes a stimulating practice and suits the wide range of my passions and experiences.
+I advise a complete range of students with a wide range of interests, academic levels and backgrounds .
+This variety makes a stimulating practice where students inspire me to grow and gain new expertise.
 I have a unique knowledge of the admission process for artists, engineers, swimmers, and other athletes.
 Successful applicants often showcase a special talent or passion.
 Guiding students to discover and demonstrate their passions is my super strength.
 Artists must compile an impressive portfolio and recruited athletes need to perform at a very high level and then campaign to capture the attention of coaches.
 All applicants need to meet a college's academic expectations and put together an impressive application.

 For recruits, expertise came through working closely with elite coaches in California.
 I have integrated this range of experience to develop my signature program which combines the process of college athletic recruiting with the demanding requirements of selective schools.
 Success continues with the admission of dozens of students in some of the very best academic and swimming schools.